Septic Services in Highland Village, TX

 - System performance that varies dramatically between wet and dry seasons

-The EPA notes that the leading cause of septic failure is soil clogging due to inadequate maintenance or poor drainage conditions.
-For properties with persistent water table challenges, alternative systems like sand mound systems or aerobic treatment units provide better performance, though at higher cost ($12,000-$20,000 vs. $6,500-$8,500 for conventional).
+For properties with persistent water table challenges, alternative systems like sand mound systems or aerobic treatment units provide solutions, though at higher cost.

 Denton County Septic Regulations